Chapter 1: An Alluring Difference

 "But…I was covered, and you said that 'Arry would not be making his arrival until ze morning?"

-Dumbledore took a step forward and held his hands out as if to separate the two witches.
+Dumbledore took a step forward and held his hands out to separate the two witches.

-The-Boy-Who-Lived could hardly believe that this was the same witch he'd first met during his previous escape from Privet Drive…not just because she wasn't sporting her usual mop of bubble-gum-pink hair, but because she hadn't immediately challenged the use of her first name, or teased him for his age-appropriate indiscreet manners.
+Harry was embarrassed by the fact that he hadn't realized that there was a third witch in the kitchen.
+He could hardly believe that this was the same witch he'd first met during his previous escape from Privet Drive…not just because she wasn't sporting her usual mop of bubble-gum-pink hair, but because she hadn't immediately challenged the use of her first name, or teased him for his age-appropriate indiscretion.

 "Hiya, Tonks…how are you?"

 "Just peachy, thanks," she replied, pushing back from the table.
 Tonks then pulled her cloak around her shoulders and nodded.
-"Well, I'd better be off…thanks for the tea and sympathy, Molly and…Harry, you remember Fleur Delacour, don't you?"
+"Well, I'd better be off…thanks for the tea and sympathy, Molly."

-The metamorph's eyes met Fleur's, and they shared a small smile before she insisted on saying her goodbyes, and headed out the back door towards the designated outbound apparition point.
+The metamorph's eyes met Fleur's, and they shared a small smile before she insisted on saying her goodbyes.
+She headed out the back door towards the designated outbound apparition point.
 Dumbledore was close behind, leaving Harry alone with Molly and Fleur.

-"Are you hungry, Dear?" the Weasley matriarch asked him.
-"Have a seat at the table…I've got some onion soup on the simmer."
+"Are you hungry, Dear?" the Weasley matriarch asked.
+"I've got some onion soup on the simmer."

 Harry's eyes darted towards the stove and smiled.